KMKfw/kmk_firmware/docs/en/oneshot.md

 # OneShot Keycodes

+> [!WARNING]
+> OneShot Keys have been depricated in favor of [StickyKeys](sticky_keys.md)
+> and will be removed at a future date.

-OneShot keys or sticky keys enable you to have keys that keep staying pressed for a certain time or until another key is pressed and released.
+OneShot keys enable you to have keys that keep staying pressed for a certain time or until another key is pressed and released.
-If the timeout expires or other keys are pressed, and the sticky key wasn't released, it is handled as a regular key hold.
+If the timeout expires or other keys are pressed, and the OneShot key wasn't released, it is handled as a regular key hold.

 ## Enable OneShot Keys